 IDEAL TIME TO CHARTER: June – September

-Maine’s intricate rocky coastline boasts quaint hidden harbors, fishing villages that support a thriving lobster industry, spectacular coastal cliffs, and million-dollar views at every turn.
-A Maine coastal yachting cruise can include visits to the popular beaches of the Yorks and Ogunquit, the seaside mansions of Kennebunkport, cosmopolitan Portland, Acadia National Park and lovely Camden and Bar Harbor.
+Maine’s itinerary boasts rocky coastline, quaint hidden harbors, fishing villages that support a thriving lobster industry, spectacular coastal cliffs, and million-dollar views at every turn.
 Discover why the reliable prevailing wind from the West gave this downwind region the nickname “Down East”.
 Plan your summer vacation around this popular event in Camden-Rockland MAINE LOBSTER FESTIVAL July 31-August 4, 2019.
 Popular boarding ports are Portland, Rockland and Camden Harbor.

 Rockland, Isleboro, (Lobster Feast) – You are greeted in Rockland at noon (which is the usual charter time for meeting your yacht and crew).
 Enjoy your first of many incredible food feasts while underway.
 Set sail for Islesboro to anchor for the evening.
 Go for a leisurely walk ashore while your talented crew prepares a traditional Down East lobster feast.

 Eggemoggin Reach to Buck’s Harbor – After breakfast, sail along the coast of Islesboro, where you can view the lovely Dark Harbor estates.
 Anchor off one of the East Bay islands for lunch and a possible walk ashore, depending on the tides.
 From there, sail to the head of famous Eggemoggin Reach and anchor in Buck’s Harbor.
 You are likely to see a variety of Maine schooners at anchor.
 You may go ashore here and return in time for appetizers and dinner onboard.

 Bar Harbor, Acadia National Park – Once breakfast is finished and the boat is secure, the captain hoists sail and heads down Eggemoggin Reach under the Deer Isle Bridge.
 Continue through Casco Passage, past Bass Harbor Bar and into Northeast Harbor.
 Lunch is served either under sail or at a favorite anchorage.
 You may enjoy exploring Northeast Harbor.
 The Mount Desert Island Carriage Trails are close by, as are Bar Harbor and Acadia National Park on Mount Desert Island, where the first light of morning touches the US.
 Dinner is served onboard, unless you prefer to eat ashore in famous Bar Harbor at one of the many fine restaurants.